 Yeezy saw its first footwear flop in its first real year as its own fashion brand.
 The Yeezy 950 duck boot debuted in October of 2015, and with a price tag of $585, they sat on shelves for retail and for the very first time people were accepting under retail for a pair of Yeezys, although a few suckers paid up to $1000 for a pair.

 In late 2017, Barney’s New York held a sale that took an unprecedented 60% off of retail for the Duck Boot Yeezy’s:

 2016: Yeezus brand, Yeezy shoes drop in resale value.

 For the first time ever, we saw Yeezys reselling regularly well under $1000 per pair.
-The first Adidas Yeezy 750 Light Grey in February 2015 boost resold for over $2,000 average, with people paying up to $5,000 per pair.
+The first Adidas Yeezy 750 Light Grey in February 2015 boost resold for over $2,000 on average, with people paying up to $5,000 per pair.
 Just over a year later in October 2016, the very same shoe in a different color, Chocolate, was reselling at lows of $500 per pair.
 For the first time, Yeezy’s were reselling for under double retail, which used to be a sure bet when buying Yeezys to resell.

 2017: Overproduction of shoes.
 Lower lows for Yeezy resale.